The Tree Inclusion Problem: In Linear Space and Faster: A Faster Tree Inclusion Algorithm

 \subsection{Implementation of the Set Procedures}

 Using the preprocessing from the previous section we show how to implement the set procedures in sublinear time.
 First we define a compact representation of node sets.
 Let $T$ be a tree with macro tree $M$.
 For simplicity, we identify nodes in $M$ with a number almost equal to their preorder number, which we denote their \emph{macro tree number}: All nodes nodes except spine and left nodes are identified with their preorder number.
 Spine nodes are identified with their preorder number + 1 if they have a left node as a child and with their preorder number otherwise, and left nodes are identified with their preorder number - 1.
 Hence, we swap the order of left and spine nodes in the macro tree numbering.
 We will explain the reason for using macro tree numbers below.
+Note that the macro tree numbers are the same as the preorder numbers would be if we had let $l(v,w)$ and $r(v,w)$ be children of $v$ instead of children of $s(v,w)$ in the definition of the macro tree.

 Let $S \subseteq V(T)$ be any subset of nodes of $T$.
 A \emph{micro-macro node array} (abbreviated node array) $X$ representing $S$ is an array of size $n_{M}$.
 The $i$th entry, denoted $X[i]$, represents the subset of nodes in $C(i)$, that is, $X[i] = V(C(i)) \cap S$.
 The set $X[i]$ is encoded using the same bit representation as in Section~\ref{sec:preprocessing}.
 By our choice of parameter in the clustering the space used for this representation is $O(n_{T}/\log n_{T})$.